Carpet Fitting Cost

 When it comes to carpeting, the term 'berber' can be used in two ways.
 Some people may use berber to refer to all types of loop carpets.
 However, it can also be used to describe a particular type of loop carpet.

 These are carpets that are usually brown with a second fleck of colour in the fabric.
 The loops are short, which makes for a hardwearing carpet.
-The average cost per m² is £5 - £30.
+The average cost per m² is £5 to £30.

 Pros